romainducrocq/wheelcc/README.md

 ### Dependencies

 wheelcc aims to be self-contained and as less bloated as possible.
 It only depends on the C and C++ standard libraries and a few file-only dependencies that are already included in the sources ([ctre](https://github.com/hanickadot/compile-time-regular-expressions), [tinydir](https://github.com/cxong/tinydir)).
-The build+runtime only requires bash, gcc/g++ (>= 8.1.0) and cmake, which makes the compiler easy to build and use on any x86-64 GNU/Linux platform.
+The build+runtime only requires bash and gcc (>= 8.1.0), which makes the compiler easy to build and use on any x86-64 GNU/Linux platform.

 ### Limitations